I’m Assistant Professor of English, Writing Center Director, and Latino Studies Core Faculty at the University of Massachusetts Boston.

 I was awarded a North Star Collective Faculty Fellowship for spring 2023.
 This fellowship supports early career BIPOC faculty across New England.
 As part of their second cohort, I joined a community of BIPOC faculty in professional development events, a writing retreat, and in other initiatives that supported both my wellbeing and my academic work.

-I received the 2022 CCCC James Berlin Memorial Outstanding Dissertation Award for my dissertation, “‘I’ll Find a Way to Make my Voice Heard:'” Transformational Literacies of Latinx Students.
+I received the 2022 CCCC James Berlin Memorial Outstanding Dissertation Award for my dissertation, ‘I’ll Find a Way to Make my Voice Heard:” Transformational Literacies of Latinx Students.
 My co-authored article, It’s Crowded in Here: “Present Others” in Advanced Graduate Writers’ Sessions received the 2022 International Writing Centers Association Outstanding Article Award.

 Community and Campus Collaborations:

-At the University of Illinois, in fall 2020, as part of Latinx Heritage Month, I partnered with La Casa Cultural Latina to discuss how Latinx students have used writing as a form of resistance.
+Prior to UMB, I partnered with La Casa Cultural Latina at the University of Illinois to discuss how Latinx students use writing as a form of resistance.
 For one event, I had the pleasure of interviewing Laura Castañeda, Community Opinion Editor for the San Diego Union-Tribune (class of 1987), about her experiences working and writing for La Casa.
 A recording of that interview is available on La Casa’s FaceBook page.
 The second event was in collaboration with the Co-Presidents of Nuestra Verdad, Jessica Cruz-Taylor and Fatima Valerio.

 The opinions or statements expressed herein should not be taken as a position or endorsement of the University of Massachusetts Boston.